Aid pours into Pakistan; deaths from floods cross 1,200 mark

 The ninth flight from the United Arab Emirates and the first from Uzbekistan were the latest to land in Islamabad overnight as a military-backed rescue operation elsewhere in the country reached more of the 3 million people affected by the disaster.

-Meanwhile, a Turkish delegation headed by Interior Minister Suleyman Soylu met with Pakistani Prime Minister Shahbaz Sharif to convey his condolences to him over damages caused by floods.
-Multiple officials blamed the unusual monsoon and flooding on climate change, including U.N.
+Multiple officials have blamed the unusual monsoon and flooding on climate change, including U.N.
 Secretary-General Antonio Guterres, who earlier this week called on the world to stop “sleepwalking” through the deadly crisis.

 Guterres will visit Pakistan on Sept.
 9 to tour flood-hit areas and meet with officials.

-In a statement Friday, the U.N. refugee agency said although the outcome of Tuesday’s funding appeal from the U.N. was “very encouraging,” more help is needed.

-“Our staff in the country report that the scale of the devastation that people face is unimaginable,” he said.

-Pakistan’s Foreign Ministry said in a statement Friday that the planes brought food items, medicine and tents.
-Sharif had planned to travel to UAE on Saturday, but he postponed the trip to visit flood-hit areas at home.

-Asim Iftikhar, the spokesman at Foreign Ministry, said at a news briefing the previous day that the crisis has lent credibility to climate change warnings from scientists.
+Asim Iftikhar, the spokesman at Foreign Ministry, told reporters Thursday that the crisis has lent credibility to climate change warnings from scientists.
 “This is not a conspiracy, this is a reality and we need to be mindful,” he said.

+The U.N. refugee agency said Friday that while the response to a funding appeal earlier this week was “very encouraging,” more help is needed.

+The planes brought additional food items, medicine and tents.
+Pakistani Prime Minister Shahbaz Sharif had planned to travel to UAE on Saturday, but he postponed the trip to visit flood-hit areas at home.
+A Turkish delegation led by Interior Minister Suleyman Soylu met with Sharif to convey condolences over the disaster.

-According to initial government estimates, the devastation has caused $10 billion in damages.
+According to initial government estimates, the devastation has caused $10 billion in damage.

-Since 1959, Pakistan has emitted about 0.4% of heat-trapping carbon dioxide, compared to 21.5% by the United States and 16.4% by China, according to scientists and experts.
-Pakistani officials and experts say there’s been a 400% increase in average rainfall in Pakistan’s areas like Baluchistan and Sindh, which led to the extreme flooding.
+Since 1959, Pakistan has emitted less than half of 1% of the world’s heat-trapping carbon dioxide, compared to 21.5% by the United States and 16.4% by China, according to scientists and experts.
+Pakistani officials and experts say there’s been a 400% increase in average rainfall in some parts of Pakistan, which led to the extreme flooding.

-Earlier this week, the United Nations and Pakistan jointly issued an appeal for $160 million in emergency funding to help the 3.3 million people affected by floods that have damaged over 1 million homes.
+Earlier this week, the United Nations and Pakistan jointly issued an appeal for $160 million in emergency funding to help the 3.3 million people affected by the floods, which have damaged over 1 million homes.

 On Friday, authorities were warning people in the district of Dadu in the southern Sindh province to move to safer places ahead of floodwater from the swollen Indus river that’s expected to hit the region this week.